raushan8292/Guess-My-Number-/README.md

 # Guess-My-Number-
-This is small game where i chance to guess my number and get max score.. 🥰 Blive mewhen you will play then you fell fun
+This is small game where i chance to guess my number and get max score.. 🥰 Blive me when you will play then you feel fun 😍😍